-People who hoard often feel deeply ashamed and try to keep the problem hidden.
-If your hoarding is making you feel distressed or unwell, it’s best to seek help early on.
+Hoarding might make you feel ashamed and you may try to keep it hidden.
+If hoarding is making you feel distressed or unwell, there is help available.
 Remember that it’s not your fault and you shouldn’t be judged.

-Your GP might refer you to local mental health services or a psychiatrist or therapist who specialises in hoarding.
-If it’s a symptom of another condition, you’ll probably be offered treatment for that first.
+Your GP might refer you to local mental health services, or a psychiatrist or therapist who specialises in hoarding.
+If your hoarding is a symptom of another condition, you’ll probably be offered treatment for that first.
 You may need treatment for the underlying reasons for your hoarding, such as trauma or loss, before you can deal with your possessions.

-You can refer yourself to NHS Improving Access to Psychological Therapies (IAPT) services if you prefer.
-You can find contact details on the NHS website.
+In England, you can refer yourself to NHS Psychological Therapies (IAPT) services if you prefer.

-For general advice on looking after yourself and help with other problems, such as bereavement or debt, see older adults and mental health.
+For general advice on looking after yourself and help with other problems, such as bereavement or debt, see looking after your mental health.

 The main psychological therapy is cognitive behavioural therapy (CBT), which can help you to change the thoughts and feelings that lead you to hoard.
 It can take a long time, but CBT can be very effective.
 CBT may involve someone coming to your home to work with you on your possessions.
 Other types of talking therapies, such as counselling, may also be helpful.

 You could seek help privately, but this can be expensive.
-Ask your GP to recommend a therapist or contact the British Association for Counselling and Psychotherapy to find an accredited therapist or ask your GP to recommend one.
+Ask your GP to recommend a therapist or contact the British Association for Counselling and Psychotherapy to find an accredited therapist.
+For services in Scotland, contact COSCA.

 Everyone has the right to respect for their private life and home, and to peaceful enjoyment of their possessions.
-However, hoarding can cause conflict with neighbours and might attract the attention of outside agencies, such as the council’s environmental health department or your landlord.
+However, hoarding can bring you into conflict with neighbours and might attract the attention of outside agencies, such as the council’s environmental health department or your landlord.

 If you find it difficult to express your views and wishes, you may benefit from the support of an independent advocate.

 It can help to talk to someone you trust who won’t judge you.
-If there’s no one you feel you can open up to, try contacting a mental health helpline such as Mind Infoline or Samaritans.
-Or call The Silver Line, a free, confidential helpline for older people.
+If there’s no one you feel you can open up to, you could try contacting a helpline such as Samaritans or The Silver Line, a free, confidential helpline for older people.

-Hoarding sometimes overlaps with obsessive compulsive disorder (OCD).
+Hoarding sometimes overlaps with OCD.
 Contact OCD Action for help and advice if you’re affected by both.

 Take small practical steps